mohammedhamdhan/tp/docs/team/matthew.md

 - **UG and DG Updates:**
     - Added Table of Contents to both the User Guide and Developer Guide.
     - Reformatted the User Guide and Developer Guide with more specific subsections.
+- **Progress Monitoring:**
-- **Progress Monitoring:** Regularly created GitHub Issues to assign weekly sprints to teammates.
+    - Regularly created GitHub Issues to assign weekly sprints to teammates.
+    - Frequently reviewed and provided comments to teammates' PRs.

 ---